Skip to content

 Build the image

-Save the above content to /usr/local/java/Dockerfile
+Save the content above into the /usr/local/java/Dockerfile file

 $ cd /usr/local/java